khaors/geocompr/main.md

 ## Geometric operations on raster data {#geo-ras}

 Geometric raster operations include the shift, flipping, mirroring, scaling, rotation or warping of images.
-These operations are necessary when geolocating a raster image.
+These operations are e.g. necessary when geolocating a raster image.
-Geolocating requires the rectification of the image, which includes one or several of the following steps depending on the task at hand [see also @liu_essential_2009]:
+In turn, geolocating requires the rectification of the image, which includes one or several of the following steps depending on the task at hand [see also @liu_essential_2009]:

 - Georeferencing with ground control points.
 - Orthorectification also georeferences an image but additionally takes into account local topography.
 - Image (co-)registration is the process of aligning one image with another (in terms of CRS, origin and resolution).
 Registration becomes necessary for images from the same scene but shot from different sensors or from different angles or at different points in time.

-In this section we will mainly deal with the co-registration (alignment) of images including a matching resolution, extent and origin.
+In this section we will first show how to change the extent, the resolution and the origin of an image.
+As mentioned before, most of the times, we need these operations in order to align several images.
 A matching projection is of course also required but is already covered in section \@ref(reprojecting-raster-geometries).
+In any case, there are other reasons why to perform a geometric operation on a single raster image.
+For instance, in chapter \@ref(location) we define metropolitan areas in Germany as 20 km^2^ pixels with more than 500,000 inhabitants.
+The original inhabitant raster, however, has a resolution of 1 km^2^ which is why we will decrease (aggregate) the resolution by a factor of 20 (see section \@ref(define-metropolitan-areas).
-Secondly, we will show how to convert raster images into the spatial vector model.
+Finally, we will show how to convert raster images into the spatial vector model.

-### Extending raster images
+### Extent and origin

 When merging or performing map algebra on rasters, their resolution, projection, origin and/or extent has to match.
 Otherwise, how should we add the values of one raster with a resolution of 0.2 decimal degrees to a second with a resolution of 1 decimal degree?
 The same problem arises when we would like to merge satellite imagery from different sensors with different projections and resolutions.
 We can deal with such mismatches by aligning the rasters.

 In the simplest case, two images only differ in a mismatch in extent.
 <!--The `projectRaster()` function reprojects one raster to a desired projection, say from UTM to WGS84.-->